Same parsing tech Fortune 500 ATS systems use

 How our ATS resume checker works for career changers

-Resume Optimizer Pro analyzes how ATS systems are reading your background against the language of your target role, so you can see exactly where the keyword gaps are and how to close them.
+See how ATS systems read your background against the language of your target role, and where the keyword gaps are.

 How ATS systems evaluate career change resumes

-• ATS systems compare your resume keywords against the job description without context about your career narrative.
-A nurse applying for a healthcare technology role must use software and product terminology, not only clinical language, for the parser to register the match.
+• ATS systems compare keywords against the job description without career context.
+A nurse applying for a healthcare tech role must use software and product terminology, not just clinical language.

-• Employment gaps are noted by date range parsers.
-A gap during a career transition or retraining period doesn't disqualify you, but unexplained gaps in dates can trigger a lower confidence score on your work history completeness.
+• Date range parsers note employment gaps.
+A transition gap doesn't disqualify you, but unexplained gaps can lower the confidence score on your work history.

 Formatting pitfalls for career change resumes

-• Functional resume formats, which list skills first without clear job history, often confuse ATS parsers.
-Most parsers expect a chronological experience section.
-A functional format can cause work history to be missed entirely.
+• Functional formats that list skills without clear job history confuse ATS parsers.
+Most expect chronological experience, and a functional format can cause work history to be missed entirely.

-• Summary sections written as career change narratives can help a human reader but contribute little to ATS keyword scoring if they don't include the explicit target-role vocabulary.
+• Career change narrative summaries help human readers but contribute little to ATS scoring without explicit target-role vocabulary.

-• Skills acquired through courses, certifications, or self-study are only counted if listed under a standard Skills or Certifications section.
-They must be in the document as text, not described in a cover letter or narrative block.
+• Skills from courses or certifications are only counted if listed under a standard Skills or Certifications section, not in a cover letter or narrative block.

 What gets fixed in your optimized download

-After checking your resume, upgrade to download an ATS-optimized version with transferable skills reframed in target-role language, your experience section restructured from functional to a recognized format, certifications and new training surfaced under standard section headers, and keyword gaps filled based on the target job description.
+Download an ATS-optimized version with transferable skills reframed in target-role language, experience restructured into a recognized format, certifications under standard headers, and keyword gaps filled.

 Why It Matters